 Both consumers and employees are getting into the game.

-Brand Reputation is sort of like ‘Brands 2.0.’
-Until recently brands had largely been considered ‘intangible’ concepts.
-Accounting contributed to this conception by identifying ‘goodwill’ as the excess over the book value one company was willing to pay for another.
-That excess was brand value.
+Brand Reputation is sort of like the 2.0 of brand marketing.
+Until recently brands had largely been considered intangible assets.
+Accounting contributed to this conception by identifying goodwill as the excess over book value that one company was willing to pay for another.
+That excess was the value of the brand.

-Still, the primary catalyst for these changes is the ever increasing prominence of the internet.
 As consumers have been given greater access to information they have become empowered (better informed) to decide how and where they spend their money.
 This empowerment has resulted in creating greater accountability on the part of businesses and organizations alike.
-Even Congress and international legislators have begun to demand increased accountability and sustainable practices partially as a result of online advocacy and scorecard groups who have now found an audience.
+Even Congress and international legislators have begun to demand increased accountability and sustainable practices partially as a result of online advocacy.
+The internet forces accountability and transparency.

-In business school we learn that the ‘goal of management’ is to increase shareholder value.
+In business school we learn the goal of management is to increase shareholder value.
 As it turns out, the definition of a ‘shareholder’ is increasingly broad and can encompass anyone from a holder of company equity to management to employees to vendors.
 While traditional business practices have focused on the bottom line, a shift toward focusing on brand reputation takes a more holistic approach and recognizes that revenue and corporate social responsibility are not mutually exclusive.
-In fact, quite the opposite is true.
-Think Patagonia, think Ben & Jerry’s.
+Think Patagonia, or Ben & Jerry’s.
 Think of the amazing things you hear about working at Google.

 Business leaders and financiers have also recognized that a strong brand is a monetizable brand.
 For example, MySpace, Facebook and YouTube are all companies with exceptionally strong brands but with paltry revenue streams.
 My guess is this changes.
 Building brand is more important than building cash flows, at least for a while.

 Brand reputation is community driven.